GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A new idea comes suddenly and in a rather intuitive way.
-But intuition is nothing but the outcome of earlier intellectual experience.
+> ### Conceptual integrity is the most important consideration in system design.
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
 >
-> ~ *Albert Einstein*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts